Eclectic Spacewalk #1 - The "Overview Effect"

 Shielded and nourished by a paper-thin atmosphere

-Study the below photo for a moment.
-It was taken at the beginning of this decade from the International Space Station.
-Other than the Moon, the most defining element is the visual juxtaposition from Earth & Space with the atmosphere as the contrasting line.
-Take special note of the thinness of the atmosphere, as you can tell where the land of Earth ends and the blackness of space begins.
-Like it said: “paper thin.”
+Study the photo below for a moment.
+It was taken at the beginning of this decade (2010) from the International Space Station.
+Other than the Moon the most defining element is the visual juxtaposition of the viewer from Earth and Space, with the atmosphere as the contrasting line.
+Take special note of the thinness of the atmosphere, as you can tell where Earth ends and the blackness of space begins.
+Truly “paper-thin.”

 “A setting last quarter crescent moon and the thin line of Earth's atmosphere are photographed by an Expedition 24 crew member as the International Space Station passes over central Asia.
 4 Sept.
 2010.”

-Did you know how important Earth’s atmosphere is for keeping life as we know it alive?
+Did you know how important Earth’s atmosphere is for maintaining life as we know it?

-We are constantly bombarded by every ray in the spectrum, including cosmic, gamma, x-ray, and ultraviolet, solar flares by our giant star, the Sun, and keeping the cold and vacuum of space at bay.
+We are constantly bombarded by every ray in the spectrum, including cosmic, gamma, x-ray, and ultraviolet; we are also threatened by solar flares by our giant star, the Sun; and we work constantly to keep the cold and vacuum of space at bay.

 “The Earth's magnetic field protects the atmosphere from loss due to solar radiation.
 Possibly a massive coronal ejection could burn off the atmosphere.
 A more likely scenario is atmospheric loss due to a massive meteor impact.
 Large impacts have occurred several times on the inner planets, including Earth.
 Gas molecules gain enough energy to escape the pull of gravity, but only a portion of the atmosphere is lost.
 If you think about it, even if the atmosphere ignited, it would only be a chemical reaction changing one type of gas into another.
 Comforting, right?” - Anne Marie Helmenstine, Ph.D.